rcardin/rcardin.github.io/_drafts/srp-done-right.markdown

 ### Pushing to the limit: Effects on the degree of dependency
 In the post [Dependency](http://rcardin.github.io/programming/oop/software-engineering/2017/04/10/dependency-dot.html), I defined a methematical framework to derive a _degree of dependency_ between types.
 The natural question that arises is: applying the above reasoning, does the degree of dependency of the overall architecture decrease or increase?

+Well, first of all, let's recall how we can obtain the total degree of dependency of a type `A`.

+$$
+  \delta_{tot}^{A} = \frac{1}{n} \displaystyle\sum_{C_j \in {C_1, \dots, C_n}} \delta_{A \to C_j }
+$$

+In our case, type `A` is the client of the class `AwsOcket`.
+Recalling that the value of \\(\delta_{A \to C_j }\\) ranges between 0 and 1, dividing without any motivation the class `AwsOcket` into three different types will not increase the overall degree of dependency of client `A`.
+In fact, the normalizing factor \\(\frac{1}{n}\\) assure us that rafactoring processes will not increase the local degree of dependency.

+The overall degree of the entire architecture will instead increase, since we have three new types that still depend from `AwsOcket`.

+Does this mean that the view of the Single-Responsibility Principle I gave during the post is wrong?
+No, it does not.
+However, it shows us that the mathematical framework is incomplete.
+Probably, the formula for the degree of dependency should be recursive, in order to take into consideration the add of new tightly coupled types.

+## Conclusions
+Starting from the definition given by Robert C. Martin of the Single-Responsibility Principle, we showed how simple is to misunderstand it.
+In order to give some more formal definition, we showed how the principle can be viewed in terms of the concept of cohesion.
+Finally, we try to give a mathematical proof of what we have done, but we went to the conclusion that the framework that we were using is incomplete.

+This post concludes the year 2017.
+I want to thank all the people that took some of their time to read my post during this year.
+I will certainly return in 2018.
+Stay tuned.

+Happy new year.

 ## References
 - [Chapter 8: The Single-Responsibility Principle (SRP).
 Agile Principles, Patterns, And Practices in C#,	Robert C. Martin, Micah Martin, March 2006, Prentice Hall](https://www.amazon.it/Agile-Principles-Patterns-Practices-C/dp/0131857258)